ojwb/survex/doc/datafile.rst

    Survex 1.2.43 updated to using version 13 in early 2020.

    The IGRF model takes a date and a location as inputs.
-Survex uses the specified date of the survey, and uses the "x y z" coordinates specified in the ``*declination auto`` command as the location in the current input coordinate system (as set by ``*cs``).
+Survex uses the specified date of the survey (if the survey's date is a range, the centre of that range is used), and uses the "x y z" coordinates specified in the ``*declination auto`` command as the location in the current input coordinate system (as set by ``*cs``).
 Most users can just specify a single representative location somewhere in the area of the cave.
-If you're not sure what to use pick some coordinates roughly in the middle of the bounding box of the cave - it doesn't need to be a fixed point or a known refindable location, though it can be if you prefer.
+If you're not sure what to use, pick some coordinates roughly in the middle of the bounding box of the cave - it doesn't need to be a fixed point or a known refindable location, though it can be if you prefer.

    Survex 1.2.27 and later also automatically correct for grid convergence (the difference between Grid North and True North) when ``*declination auto`` is